HexaEightTeam/session-js-spa-https/README.md

 Sample Demos integrated using External Builder and/or Hosted on external sites.

 [Sessions Demo on nicepage.io](https://hexaeight-session.nicepage.io/) - Site was built using NicePage Free desktop tool and published to their site.
+(Post authentication capabilities will be added to site shortly for demo purposes)

 More site will be added shortly to show case the capability of authenticating multiple external sites using a single self hosted token server

 **Limitation : This authentication works only for Single Page Applications.**